AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

   </tr>
   <tr>
    <td><p>Recommendation based on area of interest</p></td>
-   <td><p>Displays Learning Objects based on the learner’s chosen area of interest.
+   <td><p>Displays Learning Objects based on the learner's chosen area of interest.
 The recommendation is driven by a Machine Learning algorithm.</p></td>
   </tr>
   <tr>
    <td><p>Browse by catalog<br></p></td>